 5 tombs after the large red granite Hagan-Henderson tomb, observe the tomb of William F. Klein, who died in the Chalmette sugar refinery explosion in 1907.

 Further down on the left is the heartbreaking tomb.
 Read the closure tablet and learn how the Ferguson family lost three children in two days – Sercy, Mary, and Edwin – to yellow fever in 1878.
-Yellow Fever took the lives of 20.000 people throughout the Mississippi Valley from St. Louis to New Orleans during the “Saffron Scourge of 1878,” among the three Ferguson Children.
+Yellow Fever took the lives of 20.000 people throughout the Mississippi Valley from St. Louis to New Orleans during the “Saffron Scourge of 1878,” including the three Ferguson Children.

 2 or 3 tombs past the tomb of the children, on the same side, notice the Freudenstein tomb’s broken flower.

 Proceed out to the main entrance.
 You made it!
 If you liked this tour, please leave us a review on our Google listing or contact us to let us know.
 Thank you for showing an interest in this treasure of New Orleans, and come again soon!

 Lucky Bean Tours